DakJaniels/eso-guild-summit-2025-notes/eso-guild-summit-2025-notes.md

 # ESO Guild Summit 2025 - Notes

-## Recorded by Hiyde on March 13, 2025
+## Transcribed by Hiyde on March 13, 2025

 > **Note from the recorder:** The text is a mix of direct quotes and real-time summaries.
 I've attempted to capture the essence of every question and answer.
 Enjoy!